saurabhkulkarni77/covid19_suppORt/README.md

 # covid19_suppORt
 ---
 # TO DO
-1)Make user side model form that will interact with postgressql database
+1) Make user side model form that will interact with postgressql database
 ---

 Page fields: